UAV - Chapter 1

 "Mom, I need to go," Helen said, hanging up the phone.

-She let out a deep breath and tried to clear her mind, pushing the concerns away.
-An ache twisted in her stomach.
-It had been two weeks since her sister had been killed, and she hated being reminded of it.
+She let out a deep breath, clearing her mind and pushing the ache aside.
+Her stomach twisted.
+It had been two weeks since Kate died, and every reminder cut fresh.
 Her older sister, her perfect sister, her dead sister.

-She pushed the thoughts away.
+She shoved the grief down.
 She needed to focus on work.

 All she knew was that she was in charge of making sure the convoy couldn't escape: Helen was going to lock down the street so that the convoy couldn't get out.